-The Contest listing has been updated through to the middle of June.
+The Contest listing has been updated to mid-October.
 Please remember that the list is refreshed as information comes to hand so it’s always worth checking back during the month.

 Thanks, as always, to the New Zealand Poetry Society for giving us space on its site – free of charge.
 If you’d consider joining the NZPS, it would be a small repayment for the hosting and support that we receive out of kindness.
 For those within New Zealand, your membership fees are tax deductible, as is any donation you make over the top of the annual sub.
 Read more about joining and membership benefits here, including how to join if you live outside New Zealand.